Parahelicoprion: Estimated length

-While the known tooth crowns of the genus are considered to be among the largest of the eugeneodonts, estimates of Parahelicoprion's total body size are controversial.
+While the known tooth crowns of the genus are considered to be among the largest of the eugeneodonts, estimates of Parahelicoprion's total body size have been considered controversial.
 Karpinsky himself did not provide body length estimates in his descriptions, but did note that the tooth crowns of Parahelicoprion clerci were significantly larger than those of any then-known Helicoprion specimens and suggested that the animal must have been very large to accommodate them.
-Philippe Janvier refers to the potentially even larger Parahelicoprion mariosuarezi as "huge" in his book Early Vertebrates (1996), and in Doug Perrine's 1999 book Sharks and Rays it is stated that Parahelicoprion "... might have been over 100 ft (30 m) in lengths – perhaps the largest fish of all time", based on an estimate proposed by paleontologist Richard Lund.
+Philippe Janvier refers to the potentially even larger Parahelicoprion mariosuarezi as "huge" in his 1996 book Early Vertebrates, and in Doug Perrine's 1999 book Sharks and Rays it is stated that Parahelicoprion "... might have been over 100 ft (30 m) in lengths – perhaps the largest fish of all time", based on an estimate proposed by paleontologist Richard Lund.
 A similar length was suggested by author and illustrator Richard Ellis in his 2003 book Aquagenesis: The Origin and Evolution of Life in the Sea.
 Ellis states that, in spite of the fragmentary nature of the known material, "... unless it [Parahelicoprion] was an animal with a gigantic head or outlandishly oversized teeth, it had to have been a monster, at least 100 feet long and maybe more."
 This conclusion was reached based on comparisons between the height of the teeth in Otodus megalodon, which the teeth of Parahelicoprion are said to exceed in size.
 Lengths of 11-13 meters have more recently been suggested for Parahelicoprion by online sources, although these numbers originate from non-academic amateur researchers and are not supported by scientific literature.

-Oleg Lebedev, a researcher from the Palaeontological Institute of the Russian Academy of Sciences, estimated in a 2009 publication that the closely related Helicoprion bessonowi may have been between 5–8 meters in total body length; a measurement based on assumptions about its head-to-whorl proportions in comparison with the related caseodonts.
-A later study has proposed a most plausible total length of up to 7 meters for both Helicoprion and Parahelicoprion, and suggests that previous overestimations of Parahelicoprion's size were the result of assuming that the fossils were very small fragments of a Helicoprion-like spiral, rather than being nearly complete.
+Paleontologist Oleg Lebedev estimated in a 2009 publication that the closely related Helicoprion bessonowi may have been between 5–8 meters in total body length; a measurement based on assumptions about its head-to-whorl proportions in comparison with the related caseodonts.
+A later study has proposed a most plausible total length of up to 7 meters for both Helicoprion and Parahelicoprion based on this methodology, and suggested that previous overestimations of Parahelicoprion's size were the result of assuming that the fossils were very small fragments of a Helicoprion-like spiral, rather than being nearly complete.
 Due to the fragmentary nature of the known material, it has been considered unreasonable by some researchers to give precise total length estimates for Helicoprion, Parahelicoprion, or any other members of Edestoidea.
-Though their exact maximum sizes have not been determined, both species of Parahelicoprion were likely among the largest cartilaginous fish of the Paleozoic era.
+Though their exact maximum sizes are not known, edestoids were likely among the largest cartilaginous fish of the Paleozoic era.